kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <a name="multiple-ajax-buttons"></a>
 <h4 class="h4-guide">Multiple buttons with AJAX functionality</h4>
-We can create multiple buttons that load different data with AJAX:
+We can create multiple buttons that load different data with AJAX (<a href="/samples/ajax-tutorial-samples/sample09/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample09/index.html -->
 <!-- add a new <button> directly above <div id="textTarget">  -->